garciadanny/sunny_mixers/README.md

 In order to access to admin site and create blog posts, you must be a collaborator to this codebase on Github.
 To add collaborators to this codebase, please visit [settings > collaborators > manage access].
-Here's a [demo] explaining how to use the admin site to create blog posts.
+Here's a [demo] explaining how to use the admin site to create blog posts and here's [another demo] explaining how to add videos to a blog post.

 ## Contributing to the codebase
 If you're a developer, please reade the [CONTRIBUTING] doc to get an understanding